RoadieHQ/marketing-site/content/docs/getting-started/adding-components/index.md

 Backstage scans your GitHub Org for new updates and automatically discovers YAML files which are found in the root of the default branch and are called `catalog-info.yaml`.

-Components cane be manually added to Backstage by using the catalog importer available at `/catalog-import`.
+Components can be manually added to Backstage by using the catalog importer available at `/catalog-import`.

 To do this, simply copy/paste the URL of the YAML file into the importer (see video below).